 - Monitoring risk and safeguarding

-Over the years Cathy has managed specialist therapeutic teams and clinical services for a wide range of specialist agencies including Southend Women’s Aid, SOS Domestic Abuse Projects and Lighthouse Women’s Aid.
+Over the years Cathy has managed specialist therapeutic teams and clinical services for a wide range of specialist domestic and sexual violence agencies and brings a wealth of experience to the counsellors she works with.

-Students and qualified counselors having supervision come from a range of training establishments including:
+Students and qualified counsellors having supervision come from a range of training establishments including:

 - Anglia Ruskin University